crackerli/flutter_ios_insecure_screen_detector/README.md

 # ios_insecure_screen_detector

 A flutter plugin to detect the screenshot and screen recording on iOS.
+For android, please refer to flutter_windowmanager.

 ## Getting Started